fablabcb/fablock/RFID-companion/README.md

 thick for the reader to penetrate it, so we had to separate the RFID reader.

-This bot can manage RFID tags through telegram commands and when a known and valid tag is read, it will send the `/open` command to trigger the other bot.
+This bot can manage RFID tags through telegram commands and when a known and valid tag is read, it will communicate with the other bot over a TLS connection.
-It will also send an informational message of which card was read so it is possible to audit who had access.

 This implementation is written for a reader with the MFRC522 chip which is able to read MIFARE 1K cards with Crypto1 implementation.